 - Semiconductor physics

 The company developed and produced proof-of-principle photonic circuits for use in a range of security solutions that rely on quantum physics to provide security.
 A post-doctoral research assistant was employed to create cutting-edge semiconductor systems with standard, mass-manufacturing processes to produce the devices, which are small, low-cost, and have a small power footprint.
 The majority of the work was conducted in Lancaster University's Quantum Technology Centre.

 Photonic circuits for quantum communications were simulated and optimised using finite-difference-time domain techniques, fabricated in the Quantum Technology Centre’s cleanroom, and tested in a quantum optics laboratory.

 The total cost of the project for staff, travel expenses and materials was £60,315, of which £35,315 supplied by Quantum Base Ltd, and £25,000 funded through the Impact Acceleration Account (IAA).
 The Impact Acceleration Account is £600,000 funding from the Engineering & Physical Sciences Research Council to finance a range of activities designed to foster greater collaboration with industry, and bridge the gap between the lab and the marketplace.

-The company hopes to demonstrate working prototypes of single photonic circuits and forward this technology to be ready for mass market production.
+The company hopes to demonstrate working prototypes of single photonic circuits and forward this technology to be ready for mass-market production.
 They are targeting compact, practical and cheap solutions while their competitors are seeking long-haul high-bandwidth solutions using expensive components.
 Devices produced will be protected with patents.
-The combination of working prototypes and patents will be used to find companies willing to licence the intellectual property.
+The combination of working prototypes and patents will be used to find companies willing to licence intellectual property.